 Is a care home the right move?

-Before deciding on a move to a care home, it’s important to know the difference between the main types of accommodation available for older people.
+Before deciding on a move to a care home it’s important to know the difference between the main types of accommodation available for people in later life so you can make an informed choice.

 Providing 24-hour support, care homes are most suitable for those who require regular or continual residential care.
 Residents have their own bedrooms and bathrooms but also share communal areas within one building.
 There are different types of care homes offering varying levels of support.

 Sometimes referred to as sheltered accommodation or retirement housing, this describes a group of self-contained houses, bungalows or flats supported by a manager, with access to 24-hour emergency help.
-This is offered on a rental or leasehold basis and can include at-home care, also called extra care.
+This is offered on a rental or leasehold basis and can include at-home care.
+When at-home care and support is available, this type of housing may also be called extra care or housing with extra care.

 This describes a variety of rental and leasehold properties set out in a village development.
-They offer independence with a sense of community, access to leisure facilities and the option to build in at-home care if required.
+They offer independence with a sense of community, access to a wide range of leisure facilities and the option to build in at-home care if required.
 Some retirement villages also have a care home on-site.